openeventdata/petrarch2/docs/source/dictionaries.rst

 After these comes the CAMEO code in brackets.
 Make sure there is a space before the open brace.
 Then, a comment with the intended word to be matched is often included.

+Note that these patterns do not contain other verbs.
+This is different from TABARI, and even earlier versions of Petrarch.
+This is to simplify the verbs dictionary, and make the pattern matching faster and more effective.

+** Combinations **
+Petrarch handles many verb-verb interactions automatically through its reformatting of CAMEO's semantic heirarchy (See utilities.convert_code for more).
+For instance, if it were parsing the phrase " A will [help B]", it would code "to help B" first, then the phrase would become "A will [_ B 0x0040]".
+And then since help=0x0040 is a subcategory of will=0x3000, then it just adds them together, ending with the code [A B 0x3040].
+This code is translated back into CAMEO for the final output, yielding [A B 033].
+This process works for most instances where the idea of the phrase as a whole is a combination of the ideas of its children.

 ** Transformations **

-Since patterns don't include verb-verb interactions, and sometimes these aren't represented in the ontology, it is possible to specify what happens when one verb finds that it is acting on another verb.
+Sometimes these verb-vertb interactions aren't represented in the ontology.
+It is possible to specify what happens when one verb finds that it is acting on another verb.
 Say you wanted to convert phrases of the form "A said A will attack B" into " A threatens B."
 You would say